GSA-TTS/identity-handbook/_articles/vendor-outage-response-process.md

 ## Runbooks for individual vendors

-Runbooks are being written for each vendor to detail how to analyze/test each vendor:

 | vendor     | runbook                                                                                                    |
 |------------|------------------------------------------------------------------------------------------------------------|
 | AAMVA      | [Runbook for AAMVA DLDV outage](https://github.com/18F/identity-devops/wiki/Runbook-for-AAMVA-DLDV-outage) |